FelipeFerreira13/Mobile_Robotics_Solutions/Simulador/Simulator.md

 **Tab Control**
 - File: Include or Save in a file.
+  - Get Object: get an object that was already created
+  - Create/Edit Object: opens the window for creating a new object

 - Insert Object: Insert in your layout a selected object in a specific position.